jennalwise/stacks-c-lecture/README.md

 ## Interactive Lecture Notes

-You can find the notes that I will go over during class here: [Linked List Base Stacks Discussion Notes](DiscussionNotes.md)
+You can find the notes that I will go over during class here: [Linked List Bases Stacks Discussion Notes](DiscussionNotes.md)

 ## Exercises for Practice